 An application process is required.

-Applicants will submit a letter, outlining their response to the following criteria:
+Applicants will submit a 1-2 page letter, outlining their response to the following criteria:

-- Being able to articulate clearly and persuasively the benefit of attending the Facilitated Retreat on Scholarship
+- Please articulate clearly and persuasively the benefit of attending the Facilitated Retreat on Scholarship

 - How or whether receiving this scholarship reduces any barriers they may face in attending the Facilitated Retreat.
 This could include, but is not limited to, financial need.